huggingface/blog/rlhf.md

 In general, there is not a clear answer on “which model” is the best for the starting point of RLHF.
 This will be a common them in this blog – the design space of options in RLHF training are not thoroughly explored.

-Next, with a language model, one needs to generate data to train a **preference model**, which is how human preferences are integrated into the system.
+Next, with a language model, one needs to generate data to train a **reward model**, which is how human preferences are integrated into the system.

 <p align="center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/rlhf/pretraining.png" width="500" />